ibtj21/DSA2040A_DataMining_Group-6/README.md

 ---

+"This part of the document was prepared by : Angela."

 # Section by Hana Gashaw & Selmah Tzindori  Data Mining & Modeling Process

 After preparing and cleaning the dataset through the ETL pipeline, we proceeded to the **data mining and modeling phase**.